 Log Cabin Quilt Patterns

-Log Cabin quilt blocks feature strips of fabric pieced around a center square.
-Use the technique in a variety of ways to get different looks in quilts built from the same block!
+Log Cabin blocks are composed of fabric strips, or “logs,” pieced around a fabric square.
+You can use the piecing technique in a variety of ways to get different looks in Log Cabin quilts.

 Log In, Log Out